What am I spending in my business?

 Our expense management package provides an easy-to-configure dashboard.
 This will allow you to pick out the crucial numbers that you want to see from the mass of expense data.
 For example, you might want to see expenses against income for a number of different workstreams.

 Our system will pick up expenses from our prepaid business cards automatically, saving a great deal of time in processing receipts.
 You don’t necessarily need to set the dashboard up yourself if you have a financial officer who can implement the dashboard for you.

-Expenses that aren't controlled can drain a business of profit, or lead an otherwise profitable company into a cash flow crisis.
-Our expense management software can automate many of the processes associated with controlling expenses, reducing management time and cost and improving accuracy.
+Expenses that aren’t controlled can drain a business of profit, or lead an otherwise profitable company into a cash flow crisis.
+Our expense management software can automate many of the processes associated with controlling expenses, such as expense reporting.
+Our software also saves management time and improves accuracy.